CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

  **SDD_Screeshot4_5**

+The keys/file names will be displayed in the Activity Log with the following message:
+_Key pais has been generated, our private key will be aoutoloaded the next time you will launch this tool:
+Private key: name_surname.crypt4gh.key
+Public key: name_surname.crypt4gh.pub
+All the fields must be filled before file encryption will be started_

-The keys/file names will be displayed in the Activity Log and saved in the the same folder in which the Application was downloaded.
+The keys will be generated and saved in the the same folder in which the Application was downloaded.

  **SDD_Screeshot6**